 Dr. Ray holds a bachelor’s degree in chemical engineering from Oregon State University and a master’s degree and doctorate in chemical engineering from the University of Colorado - Boulder.
 He is a licensed Professional Engineer in Colorado and Oregon.
 Dr. Ray holds 21 U.S. patents and has 41 scientific publications.

 In 1994 Jim moved to Bend where he continued his writing career and began a third career as a social entrepreneur.
-In the course of that career he has successfully completed two turnarounds; the Humane Society of Central Oregon and the Partnership to End Poverty.
-Additionally he has been either the founder or co-founder of Opportunity Knocks, the City Club of Central Oregon, CO 2-1-1 (social service phone referral service) and Volunteer Connect.
+In the course of that career he has successfully completed three turnarounds; the Humane Society of Central Oregon, the Boys & Girls Club of Bend, and the Partnership to End Poverty.
+Additionally he has been either the founder or co-founder of Opportunity Knocks, the City Club of Central Oregon, CO 2-1-1 (social service phone referral service), Volunteer Connect and Lights On Publishing.
 He is past Board Chair of TEDxBend which he cofounded in 2012.

-Jim also volunteers for Opportunity Knocks, consults with small businesses, facilitates a group of document management companies from around the U.S. and mentors/coaches small business owners and their staff.
-Jim’s wife Mary is a small business owner in Bend.
+Jim also volunteers for Opportunity Knocks, consults with small businesses, facilitates a group of document management companies from around the U.S. and mentors/coaches dozens of small business owners and their staff.
+Jim’s wife Mary is a past small business owner in Bend and they spend their winter months in Tucson.
 Jim graduated from the University of Colorado with a degree in Economics.

 Jillian runs a business consulting and executive coaching practice out of Central Oregon, advising leaders though challenging scenarios.
 From aligning a team around a strategic plan to addressing deeply rooted conflict, she is known to her clients as a compassionate truth-teller.